Dry January: How You Can Participate and Why It’s ALWAYS A Good Idea

 What Is Dry January?

 Dry January is a global movement started in the UK to encourage alcohol-free living for a month and beyond.
 It’s a public health campaign urging people to abstain from alcohol.
-Dry January is practiced primarily in Europe and the US but is gaining more and more ground elsewhere across the world.
+Though started in the UK, Dry January is gaining popularity globally, including Europe and the US.

 Why Do People Do This?